RodrigoSpano/missing_varEnvs_validation_setup/README.md

-# `envs.ts` - Environment Variable Configuration
+# `envs/index.ts` - Environment Variable Configuration

-This file (`envs.ts`) is responsible for managing and validating the environment variables required for this application to run correctly.
+This file (`envs/index.ts`) is responsible for managing and validating the environment variables required for this application to run correctly.
 It ensures that essential configuration parameters are present and adhere to the expected data types.

 ## Purpose